jacobpm/edison/arduino/README.md

 ## To Do
-Add 3rd party licenses of the libraries used for the MQTT communication!
+* Add 3rd party licenses of the libraries used for the MQTT communication
+* Add additional code examples

 ## License